Robust Adaptation of Foundation Models with Black-Box Visual Prompting: Abstract

 \section{Abstract}

-\cd{ With the surge of large-scale pre-trained models (PTMs), adapting these models to numerous downstream tasks becomes a crucial problem.
-Consequently, parameter-efficient transfer learning (PETL) of large models has grasped huge attention.
-While PETL methods show impressive performance, they commonly rely on two optimistic assumptions: 1) the entire parameters of a PTM are available, and 2) a sufficiently large memory capacity is equipped for caching all the intermediate activations to compute gradients.
-However, in most real-world applications, PTMs are served as black-box APIs or proprietary software without explicit parameter accessibility.
+\cd{ With a surge of large-scale pre-trained models, parameter-efficient transfer learning (PETL) of large models has garnered significant attention.
+While promising, they commonly rely on two optimistic assumptions: 1) full access to the parameters of a PTM, and 2) sufficient memory capacity to cache all intermediate activations for gradient computation.
+However, in most real-world applications, PTMs serve as black-box APIs or proprietary software without full parameter accessibility.
 Besides, it is hard to meet a large memory requirement for modern PTMs.
-This work proposes black-box visual prompting (BlackVIP), which efficiently adapts the PTMs without knowledge about model architectures and parameters.
-BlackVIP has two components; 1) Coordinator and 2) simultaneous perturbation stochastic approximation with gradient correction (SPSA-GC).
+This work proposes black-box visual prompting (BlackVIP), which efficiently adapts the PTMs without knowledge of their architectures or parameters.
+BlackVIP has two components: 1) Coordinator and 2) simultaneous perturbation stochastic approximation with gradient correction (SPSA-GC).
 The Coordinator designs input-dependent visual prompts, which allow the target PTM to adapt in the wild.
-SPSA-GC efficiently estimates the gradient of PTM to update the Coordinator.
-Besides, we propose a variant, BlackVIP-SE, which significantly reduces the runtime and computational cost of BlackVIP.
+SPSA-GC efficiently estimates the gradient of PTM to update Coordinator.
+Besides, we introduce a variant, BlackVIP-SE, which significantly reduces the runtime and computational cost of BlackVIP.
 Extensive experiments on 19 datasets demonstrate that BlackVIPs enable robust adaptation to diverse domains and tasks with minimal memory requirements.
-We further provide theoretical analysis on the generalization of visual prompting methods by presenting their connection to the certified robustness of randomized smoothing. }
+We further provide a theoretical analysis on the generalization of visual prompting methods by presenting their connection to the certified robustness of randomized smoothing, and presenting an empirical support for improved robustness. }